bomfather/bomfather-docs/frontend/src/content/news/arxiv-paper-published.md

 We're excited to announce the publication of our research paper *"Bomfather: An eBPF-based Kernel-level Monitoring Framework for Accurate Identification of Unknown, Unused, and Dynamically Loaded Dependencies in Modern Software Supply Chains"* on arXiv.

-The paper, authored by **Nathan Naveen**, **Neil Naveen**, and **Naveen Srinivasan** introduces our revolutionary approach to software supply chain security, which addresses critical gaps in conventional dependency-tracking methods.
+The paper introduces our revolutionary approach to software supply chain security, which addresses critical gaps in conventional dependency-tracking methods.

 ## Key Research Takeaways